Updated on September 30, 2025

 Common Roadblocks

-You may not control the system around you.
-You can still align one part of your day.
-Protect a boundary, change one routine, or reshape a task so it fits your values a little better. - Too many values
+Work or family mismatch.
+You may not control the system around you, but you can still align one part of your day.
+Protect a boundary, change one routine, or reshape a task to better fit your values.

 Write a One-Sentence Value Statement

-Turn your five into a short value statement or a simple vision statement you can remember:
+Turn your top five values into a short value statement that you can remember:

 “I choose connection, health, curiosity, service, and growth, and I let these guide how I work, rest, and relate.”

 Tape it near your desk.
-Let it steer how you plan, spend free time, and say yes or no.
+Let it guide you in planning, spending your free time, and deciding whether to say yes or no.

 Weekly Check-In